 You are eligible to reduce 50% of your application costs if you are a veteran or receive Social Security Disability Income (SSDI) or Supplemental Security Income (SSI).

 No paper documents are accepted.
 All processes must be completed online.
 If you need help applying for your medical marijuana card, you can get free assistance through participating local health departments in Illinois.

-The online application is case sensitive.
+The online application is case-sensitive.
 Any typos, including those in your Social Security number, address, birth name, or otherwise will prevent your application from being approved.
-Make sure both you and your physician enter each piece of information without errors to avoid delaying your approval.
+Ensure you and your physician enter each piece of information without errors to avoid delaying your approval.
 Read our blog post to learn the most common mistakes people make when applying for medical marijuana cards, and how you can avoid them.

 Find a Cannabis Physician in Illinois